John O'Sullivan (soldier): Post-Culloden

 Despite the defeat at Culloden, O'Sullivan remained well regarded by the Stuart family.
 O'Sullivan was knighted by James Stuart in 1746 and received an Irish knighthood and baronetcy in the Jacobite peerage in 1753.
 He later fell out with Prince Charles, allegedly after an affair with his long-time mistress Clementina Walkinshaw.

-O'Sullivan's reputation in France does not seem to have been impacted by the Jacobite defeat; he was included on a 'gratification list' drawn up by the French in October 1746 and offered the choice of a colonelcy in one of Clare's, Bulkeleys or Dillons regiments.
+O'Sullivan's reputation in France does not seem to have been impacted by the Jacobite defeat; he was included on a 'gratification list' drawn up by the French in October 1746 and offered the choice of a colonelcy in one of Clare's, Bulkeley's or Dillon's regiments.
 He subsequently again served as a staff officer with the French Army and is known to have been at Lauffeld in 1747, where Cumberland was defeated by Saxe, as well as with the force assembled for the 1759 planned French invasion of Britain.

 Further information regarding O'Sullivan is sparse.
 However he married Louise Fitzgerald in 1749 with whom he had a son, Thomas O'Sullivan, who went on to become a Major in the Irish Brigade; Thomas later emigrated to North America and served in the British Army.
 His descendants included the American journalist John L. O'Sullivan; Margaret Thatcher also believed herself to be descended from O'Sullivan on her father's side.

 The last reference to O'Sullivan is dated 20 December 1760 and he is presumed to have died soon after.
 He is buried in the church of Annezin-les-Béthune, in Northern France.